How Cup Manager works under the hood

 Scheduling can then be divided into two issues that need to be resolved, or two questions to be answered during scheduling:

 If you answer "right" to the two questions throughout your scheduling, you are at the finish line!
 Unfortunately, the methods of answering those questions correctly are an entire field of science.
-The basis of Cup Manager's method of answering the questions comes from a degree project in computer science that you can download here.
+The basis for Cup Manager's method of answering the questions comes from a thesis in computer science that you can download here.
 Using the method of ranking matches and placements described in that work, you will always get a balanced schedule with the same number of matches on each playing field.

-To answer the questions, you must also take into account all the rules that exist for what the schedule of a tournament may look like.
-E.g. rest times and what days a match should be played, but also more advanced rules that everyone should play at least one match in the main stadium or artificial turf.
+To answer the questions, one must also take into account all the rules that exist for how the schedule for a tournament can look like.
+For example. rest times and which days a match should be played, but also more advanced rules that everyone should play at least one match on the main arena or artificial grass.
 Any rules you add will affect the answer to the two questions because it is with the help of the two questions that the system avoids breaking the rules.

-Under the hood of cup manager's scheduler there is therefore an advanced scheduling engine that is able to schedule tournaments with several thousand matches, despite complicated rules.
-By taking into account all the rules you add to your schedule when answering the two questions, Cup Manager manage to quickly schedule almost all schedules.
+Under the hood of Cup Manager's scheduler there is therefore an advanced scheduling engine that can schedule tournaments with several thousand matches, despite complicated rules.
+By taking into account all the rules you add to your schedule when the two questions are answered, Cup Manager can quickly schedule almost any schedule.

 We like to think about game schedules.
 Feel free to challenge us!